Chikwelu: Nigeria midfielder's brace inspires Madrid CFF to victory against Espanyol | Goal.com

 Chikwelu: Nigeria midfielder's brace inspires Madrid CFF to victory against Espanyol

-Rita Chikwelu scored twice to help Madrid CFF secure a comfortable 3-1 victory against Kasımpasa in Sunday’s Turkish Super Lig game.
+Rita Chikwelu scored twice to help Madrid secure a comfortable 3-1 victory against Espanyol in Sunday’s Primera Iberdrola game.

 After starring in their league triumph over Athletic at home, where she found the back of the net on her full debut, Chikwelu continued her fine form at Ciutat Esportiva Dani Jarque.